pablodecm/phd_thesis/src/104_chapter_4.md

 where $\mu$ is a parameter corresponding to the signal mixture fraction, which will be the only parameter of interest for the time being.
-As discussed in [Section @sec:sig_and_bkg], most the of the parameters of interest in analyses at the LHC, such as cross sections, are proportional to the mixture coefficient of the signal in the statistical model.
+As discussed in [Section @sec:sig_and_bkg], most of the parameters of interest in analyses at the LHC, such as cross sections, are proportional to the mixture coefficient of the signal in the statistical model.
 The results presented here would also be also be valid if alternative mixture